EduID-Mobile/Architecture-and-Requirements/version2/20-service-architecture.md

 ```
 (Line-breaks are for illustration pruposes)

-The Service Usage Manager provides a convinience function for preselecting and proritising services during the authorizing thrid party app access.
+The Service Usage Manager provides a convinience function for preselecting and proritising services during the authorizing third party app access.
 If the service is present then the EduID Mobile App will use this service for improving the user experience.

 The EduID Mobile App requests usage information from the Service Usage Manager in two occasions (3):